Th3Nathan/Active_Body/readme.md

 # Active Body

 Active Body is an Object Relational Mapping system based on Rails Active Record.
-It can be used for grouping and selecting database tables, inserting into and updating the database, and intuitively performing table joins through associations.
+It can be used for grouping and selecting database tables, inserting into and updating the database, searching the database, and intuitively performing table joins through associations.

-  * Select database items by row
-  * Search the database
-  * Select data through associations
-  * Update and create database instances
-  * Queue functions until DOM is fully loaded

 ## Getting Started

-To try out Active Body, download the file and install dependencies.
-View the demo file in the lib folder to see how data models can be structured.
-Then, load the demo file in PRY to test out the API.
+Use the following commands to clone the repository, install dependencies, and enter the console.
+ * git clone www.github.com/th3nathan/Active_Body
+ * cd Active_Body
+ * bundle install
+ * apt-get install libsqlite3-dev (if sqlite3 is not installed)
+ * pry
+ * load 'demo.rb'

+ Now try out the API, here are some suggestions.
+ * Cat.first.home
+ * Cat.where({"name" => "Cammy"})
+ * first_cat = Cat.first
+ * first_cat.name = "Nathan"
+ * first_cat.update
+ * Cat.first

 ### Manipulating the Database